MileHacker Logo

 • Immigration procedures for cruise passengers are typically handled onboard the ship upon arrival in French Polynesian waters.

-• At the Papeete ferry terminal, taxis and "Le Truck" stops are nearby, providing connections to the city.
+• At the Papeete ferry terminal, taxis and "Le Truck" stops are nearby, providing connections with the city.

 International Departures